 A LR-network R35/L1 with values of 8-10Ohms for R35 and 1µH-2µH for L1 is a good remedy.

-Who likes can further beef up the high-current tracks on the PCB in that he solders copper wire on top or apply a thick layer of solder.
+Who likes can further beef up the high-current tracks on the PCB in that he solders copper wire on top or applys a thick layer of solder.

 Additional modifications apply to the compensation networks and directly affect the signal related behaviour of the amplifier

-These modifications should -as long as they have not been verified as safe functioning- be accompanied by measurements.
+These modifications should -as long as they have not been verified as working safely- be accompanied by measurements.

-From my simulations a change from simple Miller compensation to a 2-polecompensation looks promising (just one cap and one resistor more).
+From my simulations a change from the simple Miller compensation to a 2-pole-compensation looks promising (just one cap and one resistor more).

-While the openloop gain with Miller compensation drops by a rate of -6dB/oct above a low frequency, it stays high up to a few kHz with 2-pole compensation, dropping by -12dB/oct above.
+While the openloop gain with Miller compensation drops by a rate of -6dB/oct above a low frequency break point, it stays high up to a few kHz with 2-pole-compensation, but then dropping by -12dB/oct.

-Now there are some renowned developers who argue that the frequency dependend rise of the distortions becomes audible as it rises over-proportional with the power level.
-At least it might be an explanation why some amplifiers tend to sound brighter and harder with increasing volume level and the sonic balance shifts.
-If though the distortion plot remains constant over frequency up to roundabout 6kHz as sensible limit, it´d raise evenly and inconspicious with power level.
+Now there are some renowned developers who argue that the frequency dependend rise of the distortions becomes audible as it rises over-proportional with the power level also.
+At least it might be an explanation why some amplifiers tend to sound brighter and harder with increasing volume level as the sonic balance shifts.
+If though the distortion plot remains constant over frequency up to roundabout 6kHz (as sensible limit), it´d raise evenly and inconspicious with power level.

 Further testing of this matter could proove rewarding.